A Jet Medical Tourism Checklist

 - Small flashlight, knife (make sure this knife goes with this kit and you check this luggage – don’t take it as a carry on), and suture kits.

 Apart from this, you should also have insect repellents, sunscreen lotion, antibacterial hand sanitizers, and lubricating eye drops in your travel kit for Mexico bariatric surgery travel.

-Miscellaneous Items to Pack for Your Mexico Weight Loss Surgery
+Miscellaneous Items to Carry on Your Mexico Weight Loss Trip